Huy-DNA/MPiSC/report/chapters/introduction/index.typ

 + Which shared-memory programming principle is relevant in modeling and designing distributed MPSC queue algorithms in a fault-tolerant and performant manner?
 + Which shared-memory programming principle needs to be modified to more effectively model and design distributed MPSC queue algorithms in a fault-tolerant and performant manner?

 == Objective <objective>

 Based on what we have listed out in the previous section, we aim to:
-- Investigate the design principles underpinning the shared-memory literature.
+- Investigate the principles underpinning the design of fault-tolerant and performant shared-memory algorithms.
 - Investigate state-of-the-art shared-memory MPSC queue algorithms as case studies to support our design of distributed MPSC queue algorithms.
 - Investigate existing distributed FIFO algorithms that can be adapted for MPSC use cases to serve as a comparison baseline.
 - Model and design distributed MPSC queue algorithms using techniques from the shared-memory literature.
 - Utilize the shared-memory programming model to evaluate various theoretical aspects of distributed MPSC queue algorithms: correctness and progress guarantee.
 - Model the theoretical performance of distributed MPSC queue algorithms that are designed using techniques from the shared-memory literature.
-- Collect empirical results on distributed MPSCC queue algorithms and discuss important factors that affect these results.
+- Collect empirical results on distributed MPSC queue algorithms and discuss important factors that affect these results.

 == Scope <scope>

 The following narrows down what we're going to investigate in the shared-memory literature and which theoretical and empirical aspects we're interested in our distributed algorithms:
-- Regarding the investigation of the design principles in the shared-memory literature, we focus on concurrent algorithm design using atomic operations and common problems that often arise, namely, ABA problem and safe memory reclamation problem.
+- Regarding the investigation of the design principles in the shared-memory literature, we focus on fault-tolerant and performant concurrent algorithm design using atomic operations and common problems that often arise in this area, namely, ABA problem and safe memory reclamation problem.
 - Regarding the investigation of shared-memory MPSC queues currently in the literature, we focus on linearizable MPSC queues that support at least lock-free `enqueue` and `dequeue` operations.
 - Regarding correctness, we're concerned ourselves with the linearizability correctness condition.
 - Regarding fault-tolerance, we're concerned ourselves with the concept of progress guarantee, that is, the ability of the system to continue to make forward process despite the failure of one or more components of the system.